Frequently Asked Questions

 docker run [...] -it ghcr.io/esphome/esphome:dev livingroom.yaml compile

-How do I use my Home Assistant secrets.yaml?
+How do I use my Home Assistant secrets.yaml file?

-If you want to keep all your secrets in one place, make a secrets.yaml file in the esphome directory with these contents (so it pulls in the contents of your main Home Assistant secrets.yaml file from one directory higher):
+If you want to keep all your secrets in one place, make a secrets.yaml file in your esphome directory with the following contents:

 <<: !include ../secrets.yaml